-While we work to strengthen what we do in Malawi, Zambia and Zimbabwe, we cannot ignore the growing needs across sub-Saharan Africa.
-We will first focus on growing our existing operations and push towards self-sufficiency.
-Then we will look to these operations to provide the knowledge and expertise for future geographic expansion beyond 2022.
+While we work to strengthen what we do in Malawi and Zambia, we cannot ignore the needs of neighbouring regions.
+In Swaziland and Lesotho alone, over 50% of the population are living in extreme poverty.
+So we will look to our existing operations to provide the knowledge and expertise for future geographic expansion.

-This will help us to accelerate our growth and support many more women.
+We hope to be operating from at least five country bases by 2021, helping us to accelerate our growth and to help many more women.
 To do this we will need to raise significant start-up capital for each new country as well as seeking the right expertise and support to help us establish the necessary infrastructure.